 What is Sufism?

-Sufism is less an Islamic sect than a mystical way of approaching the Islamic faith.
-It has been defined as "mystical Islamic belief and practice in which Muslims seek to find the truth of divine love and knowledge through direct personal experience of God."1
+Sufism is less a sect Islam than a mystical way of approaching the Islamic faith.
+It has been defined as "mystical Islamic belief and practice in which Muslims seek to find the truth of divine love and knowledge through direct personal experience of God."

 Similarly, Islamic mysticism in general is called tasawwuf (literally, “to dress in wool”) in Arabic.
 Sufis are also referred to as fuqara, “the poor,” the plural form of the Arabic faqir.
 The Persian equivalent is darvish.
 These are the roots of the English terms fakir and dervish, used interchangeably for an Islamic mystic.